NicolasBelissent/nicos_blog/src/content/blog/wales-weekender/index.md

 We met after work at Euston to catch an evening train up to Bangor, the largest city of North Wales—a big name to live up to.
 A three-hour journey got us to the Traxx Hotel at around 8pm.
 We checked in to our seedy twin room and went out to stock up on fuel for the two days of riding to come: welsh cakes, chocolate and raisin, from the closest shop we could hobble to in our cycling shoes.

 We set off in the early hours heading south on a railway cycle path leaving the Irish Sea and Bangor behind us.
 The riding was smooth, the air was crisp and the roads were empty.
-In hindsight, a very calm start to a big day outWe made it up to a viewpoint at around 10am where we got our first sights of Snowdon and Anglesey Island.
+In hindsight, a very calm start to a big day out.
+We made it up to a viewpoint at around 10am where we got our first sights of Snowdon and Anglesey Island.

 From there we descended into an abandoned slate quarry all the way.
 Dark rocky trails sinuating through rusty mineshafts and other mining equipment.
 Felt like we were on a cowboy film set, as if we'd turn a corner and witness a shootout.